CRO for mobile: 12 tried-and-tested strategies to boost your mobile conversion rates

 If your test has a large volume of data, and you’re still seeing this type of result, then the likelihood is that your new version of the page is delivering a combination of the effects from the clickbait and the qualifying change patterns.
 Qualifying some traffic but simultaneously pushing more unqualified traffic through the funnel.
 If your test involved making multiple changes to a page, try testing the changes separately to pinpoint which individual changes are causing the positive impact and which are causing the negative impact.

-The key point to take from all of these patterns is the importance of tracking and analysing the results at every step of your funnel when you A/B test, rather than just the next step after your test page.
+The key point to take from all of these patterns is the importance of tracking and analyzing the results at every step of your funnel when you A/B test, rather than just the next step after your test page.
 It is easy to see how if only the next step was tracked that many tests can have been falsely declared as winners or losers.
 In short, this is losing you money.

 Detailed test tracking will allow you to pinpoint the exact step in your funnel that visitors are abandoning, and how that differs for each variation of the page that you are testing.
 This can help to answer the more important question of why they are abandoning.
 If the answer to this is not obvious, running some user tests or watching some recorded user sessions of your test variations can help you to develop these insights and come up with a successful follow up test.

-There is a lot more to analysing A/B tests than just reading off a conversion rate increase to any single step in your funnel.
+There is a lot more to analyzing A/B tests than just reading off a conversion rate increase to any single step in your funnel.
 Often, the pattern of the results can reveal greater insights than the individual numbers.
 Avoid jumping to conclusions based on a single increase or decrease in conversion to the next step and always track right the way through to the end of your funnel when running tests.
-Next time you go to analyse a test result, see which of these patterns it matches and consider the implications for your site.
+Next time you go to analyze a test result, see which of these patterns it matches and consider the implications for your site.